Kolchak: The Night Stalker: Production

+Kolchak: The Night Stalker was plagued with problems from the start, including budgetary issues and McGavin constantly struggling with the series's producer Cy Chermak over the direction.
 The show's ratings were mediocre and McGavin was growing dissatisfied, resulting in its cancellation after one year.
 The series aired on Friday nights at 10 p.m., a virtual graveyard for most TV series, particularly one aimed at a younger audience.
 In January 1975, the show was moved to Friday nights at 8 p.m., where it remained until June 1975.
 In August 1975, ABC moved Kolchak to Saturday nights at 8 p.m for four final weeks of reruns.
 McGavin found himself rewriting scripts and doing much of the work of a producer, but without getting either the full credit or the full compensation of one.
 McGavin had been unhappy with what he felt was the show's "monster of the week" direction, and an exhausting filming schedule.
 He asked to be released from his contract with two episodes remaining to be filmed, which the network granted in light of the show's dwindling ratings.

 Two television movies, The Demon and the Mummy and Crackle of Death, were cobbled together in 1976.
 Each contains new footage as well as previously screened episodes from the series.
 McGavin provided a voice-over for both, which allowed the narrative to maintain some continuity.

 The Kolchak series completely vanished after ABC's final repeat, which was the premiere episode "The Ripper", broadcast early September 1975.
 On May 25, 1979, The CBS Late Movie resurrected Kolchak with the fourth installment "The Vampire".
 The return of Kolchak proved a smash success.
 CBS pulled the series during midsummer and saved it for the fall premiere where it was expected to bring in more viewers.
 Universal held back four episodes to make two television movies.
 So successful was Kolchak on CBS late night, it was brought back two more times in 1981 and 1987-1988.
 After 1990, Universal pulled the two episodic "TV movies" and finally released the missing four episodes that CBS was not allowed to air.
-All 20 episodes of Kolchak were seen for the first time since 1975 in their original format on the Sci Fi channel in the early 1990s.
-They soon followed on Columbia House home video and later on DVD in 2005.
+All 20 episodes of Kolchak were seen for the first time since 1975 in their original format on the Sci-Fi Channel in the early 1990s.
+They were released by Columbia House on home video and DVD in 2005.

-Besides Amazon carrying the DVD set for sale on its website, Netflix would offer it for rental and, by 2013, for on-demand streaming.
-During the early 2010s, Netflix would have it available to stream for a time, then take it off again.
-Kolchak: The Night Stalker would return for a last time in August 2016, just as Universal was about to release it again on DVD, this time digitally remastered.
-It was then dropped from the streaming site by 2017.
-Although the series was not added as part of NBC's new Peacock streaming site in 2020, it was available on the free ad-supported NBC.com.
-In September, it was added to the MeTV lineup at 11 p.m.
-Central on Saturdays, along with lots of trivia on its website.